IsaacDonado-TomTom/inception/README.md

 ### Docker recap
 + `docker run CONTAINER-NAME`
   Fetches if not available and runs the specified container.
+Docker run first searches for an available container image in the host, if it's not found it tries to fetch the specified image in docker-hub and then runs it

 + `docker ps`
   Lists all actively running containers.
 + `docker ps -a`